 Australians have governmental and private universities.
-Those financed by government provide more general education and are usually cheaper.
+Those financed by the government provide more general education and are usually cheaper.
 Private education is specialized and costs more than governmental.

 The cost of education depends on the status of a university and a major - just like everywhere.
-For instance, the average cost of studying in one of the most prestigious university, Australian National University, is $24,000 AUS (£15,700 GBP) for one year.
+For instance, the average cost of studying in one of the most prestigious universities, Australian National University, is $24,000 AUS (£15,700 GBP) for one year.

 In most cases, they are right.
-When you study abroad, it’s not just about having the basic speaking skills.
+When you study abroad, it’s not just about having basic speaking skills.
 You are supposed to understand courses, earn grades, communicate with professors and classmates who can help you if you ask do my assignment for me, get work experience.
 In Australia, this massive roadblock is removed.
 If you speak English, you will fit in.
 Sure, it might take some time to get used to the accent but you’ll make it work in less than a month.

 This is how you can become a qualified professional in Australia